 - You might already know if your School Champion team will be progressing to a qualifying event.
-They should continue to meet to prepare.
-Check out page 8. - Contact your program delivery partner for details on how to get team(s) registered for a qualifying event! - Keep using the LEGO[®] Education SPIKE[TM] Prime or LEGO[®] MINDSTORMS[®] sets in your lessons.
-There are plenty of activities available here.
+They should continue to meet to prepare. - Contact your program delivery partner for details on how to get team(s) registered for a qualifying event!

+• Keep using your robot sets in your lessons.
+There are plenty of activities available from LEGO[®] Education.